polifonia-project/ecosystem/pages/pilots/facets.md

 link: https://polifonia-project.eu/pilots/facets/
 ---

-# FACETS: Exploration and discovery in large collections of music scores
 Music libraries currently lacks well-founded information retrieval tools.
 While it is relatively easy to find music based on metadata, content-based music retrieval still remains as a challenge.
 The Facets pilot aims to tackle this challenge by building a faceted search engine (FSE) for large collections of music documents.